 Samburu

-This Samburu photo safari is about slowing down and doing wildlife photography properly.
-Rather than rushing between parks, we stay in one exceptional area for the full seven days, giving you sixteen game drives and the time to really understand the landscape, the light, and the animals that live here.
-That time on the ground gives you the best chance of meaningful encounters — from Samburu’s elephants, often at wonderfully close quarters, to big cats such as leopard and cheetah, and rarities like the elusive aardwolf.
-Having 7 full days, that’s a total of 16 safaris, will really allow us to explore the best of this amazing place.
+The latest in our Unrushed series of adventures, this Samburu photo safari is about slowing down and doing wildlife photography properly.
+Rather than rushing between parks, we stay in one exceptional area for a full seven days, giving you sixteen game drives and the time to really understand the landscape, the light, and the animals that live here.
+That time on the ground gives you the best chance of meaningful encounters; from Samburu’s elephants, often at wonderfully close quarters, to big cats such as leopard and cheetah, and rarities like the elusive aardwolf.

-We stay in an outstanding lodge with world-class accommodation and cuisine, returning each day to comfort, great food, and time to unwind.
-The lodge is unfenced and really at one with nature, a chance to really relax (we are actually writing this from Samburu now and outside on our decking are a group of Vervet monkeys with their babies).
+For this safari you will be staying at Soroi Larsens; arguably the finest camp in the park.
+It is an outstanding lodge with world-class accommodation and cuisine, so there is no doubt that each day you will be returning to comfort, great food, and time to unwind.
+The lodge is unfenced and really at one with nature, with a chance to really relax (we are actually writing this from Samburu now and outside on our decking are a group of Vervet monkeys with their babies).
 It’s a real home from home.
-We support the Samburu community as well and a visit to the inspiring Retiti elephant orphanage is included too.
+We support the Samburu community as well and a visit to the inspiring Retiti elephant orphanage is included too ( all our guests love this, click here for more details ).

 Samburu National Park